-$$GDD = \sum (T - Tb) = k$$ if $T > Tb$ and $GDD = 0 = k$ if $T < Tb$ where T = Mean daily temperature, Tb = Biological Zero (5°C), k = Heat Unit [10].
+$$GDD = \sum (T - Tb) = k$$ if $T > Tb$ And $GDD = 0 = k$ if $T < Tb$ where T = Mean daily temperature, Tb = Biological Zero (5°C),k = Heat Unit [10].

-InterPhase period for cotton crop during 2015 and corresponding heat units at RAMC Faisalabad observed at different phenological stages varies from phase to phase.
-Heat unit requirements of different phases and cumulative heat units for the crop have been worked out, are shown in figure 3.9 and Table-3.3.
-Total heat units consumed by the cotton crop were 3013 accumulated from germination to full maturity in 140 days.
-On average 21.5 heat units were consumed by the crop per day.
-Normally these heat units are consumed in 150 days at the rate of 18.5 heat units per day, which shows that the crop reached to full maturity almost in normal thermal time.
-From figure 3.9 it is clear that crop consumed normal to below normal heat units during the vegetative stages of emergence and boll opening.
-However during budding and flowering above normal heat units were consumed so that these phases completed earlier than normal time.
+InterPhase period for cotton crop during 2019 and corresponding heat units at RAMC Faisalabad observed at different phenological stages varies from phase to phase.
+Heat unit requirements of different phases and cumulative heat units for the crop have been worked out, are shown in figure 3.9 and Table-3.4.
+Total heat units consumed by the cotton crop were 2485, accumulated from germination to full maturity in 110 days.
+On average 22.6 heat units were consumed by the crop per day.
+Normally these heat units are consumed in 150 days at the rate of 18.5 heat units per day, which shows that the crop reached to full maturity much earlier normal thermal time.
+From figure 3.9 it is clear that crop consumed almost normal heat units during the vegetative stages of emergence to budding.
+Crop consumed above normal heat units during flowering stage.
+However during boll opening stage well below normal heat units were consumed so that this phase completed earlier than normal thermal time.

-Figure 3.9: Heat units during crop life 2015.
+Figure 3.9: Heat units during crop life 2019.